ketankokane94/Data-Mining-Notes/readme.md

 # Naive Bayes

 will define these terms:
-prior probability is the probability prior to putting any restriction or filter on the dataset. like if we have an attribute A1 which has values True / False, so prior probability would be how many times A1 is true in the entire dataset / total number of data points in the dataset, we did not consider any other attribute to calculate this probability.
+* **prior probability** is the probability prior to putting any restriction or filter on the dataset.

+like if we have an attribute A1 which has values True / False, so prior probability would be how many times A1 is true in the entire dataset / total number of data points in the dataset, we did not consider any other attribute to calculate this probability.
-So when we consider label attribute to put filters like, how many times is A1 is true when label is true. this is called Likelihood.
+* **Likelihood** So when we consider label attribute to put filters like, how many times is A1 is true when label is true. this is called Likelihood.

-So when using Naive Bayes, this are the two terms we have to calculate from our dataset.
+So when using Naive Bayes, this are the two terms(Prior Probabilty and Likelihood) we have to calculate from our dataset.

-Based on these two calculated values we can calculate the posterior probability using Bayes rule.
-Conditional independence: Naive Bayes assume that all the attributes in the dataset are independent of each other, hence the name naive for making such an assumption.
+Based on these two calculated values we can calculate the **posterior probability** using Bayes rule.

+* **Conditional independence** : Naive Bayes assume that all the attributes in the dataset are independent of each other, hence the name naive for making such an assumption.
 So finally the formula for calculating posterior probability is.

 Two types of attributes.